Distinguishing regular graphs from lists: Regular locally finite graphs

-We now show how to construct a distinguishing colouring $c'$ of $G$ using the colouring $c$ from the claim.
+Here we show how to construct a distinguishing colouring $c'$ of $G$ using the colouring $c$ from the claim.
+For brevity, we call $c_0$ red.

-If $r$ is the only vertex with all incident edges of red colour, then it is fixed, therefore $c$ is a distinguishing colouring of $G$ and we put $c'=c$.
-Otherwise, there exists a vertex $x \in N(r)$ which has all its incident edges coloured with red and we can assume that there exists an automorphism moving $r$ to $x$.
-Let $y$ be the unique neighbour of $x$ with exactly one incident blue edge.
+If $r$ is the only vertex with the starting palette, then it is fixed, therefore $c$ is a distinguishing colouring of $G$, and we put $c'=c$.
+Otherwise, there exists a vertex $x \in N(r)$ which has all the incident edges coloured red, and we can assume that there exists an automorphism moving $r$ to $x$.
+Let $y$ be the unique neighbour of $x$ with exactly one incident non-red edge.

 \textbf{Case 1.} The vertex $y$ lies in $N(r)$.
-We argue that recolouring $yr$ with blue yields a distinguishing colouring $c'$ of $G$.
-First, notice that if we recolour any edge incident to $r$ with blue, then the modified colouring is also distinguishing for $(G,r)$.
-Hence, after the recolouring, $x$ becomes fixed as the only vertex with all incident red edges and $r$ is the only neighbour of $x$ with exactly one incident blue edge.
+We argue that recolouring $yr$ with a colour other than red yields a distinguishing colouring $c'$ of $G$.
+First, notice that if we recolour any red edge incident to $r$, then the modified colouring is also distinguishing for $(G,r)$.
+Hence, after the recolouring, $x$ becomes fixed as the only vertex with all incident edges coloured red and $r$ is the only neighbour of $x$ with exactly one incident non-red edge.

 \textbf{Case 2.} The vertex $y$ is not in $N(r)$.
-The vertex $y$ has a common blue edge with exactly one vertex $z$.
+The vertex $y$ has a common non-red edge with exactly one vertex $z$.
 Let $k\ge 1$ be the number of blue edges incident to $z$.
-By the assumption that $\Delta \geq 4$, the vertex $r$ has at least two neighbours which are distinct from $x$ and $z$.
-Both of them have different numbers of incident blue edges, so at least one of this numbers is different from $k-1$.
-Define $c'$ as obtained from $c$ by recolouring the edge between the corresponding vertex and $r$ with blue.
+By the assumption that $\Delta \geq 4$, the vertex $r$ has at least two neighbours other than $x$ and $z$.
+Both of them have different numbers of incident non-red edges, so at least one of these numbers is different from $k-1$.
+Define $c'$ as obtained from $c$ by recolouring the edge between the corresponding vertex and $r$ with a colour other than red.
 Again, $x$ becomes the only vertex with all incident red edges, so it is fixed.
 By the previous argument, $c'$ is distinguishing for $(G,r)$, so we are left to confirm that $r$ is also fixed.
-However, $x$ has only two neighbours with exactly one incident blue edge: $y$ and $r$, while $y$, unlike $r$, has a blue edge to a vertex with exactly $k$ incident blue edges.
-Therefore, $x$ cannot be mapped to $y$ and to any other vertex by an automorphism, so once more we obtain a distinguishing colouring of $G$ using two colours.
+However, $x$ has only two neighbours with exactly one incident non-red edge: $y$ and $r$, while $y$, unlike $r$, has a non-red edge to a vertex with exactly $k$ incident non-red edges.
+Therefore, $r$ cannot be mapped to $y$ and to any other vertex by an automorphism, so once more we obtain a distinguishing colouring of $G$. \qedsymbol